mrrahulkrr/nxtTrends-app-practice/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app must will have the following functionalities

 - When invalid credentials are provided in the login form and **Login** button is clicked, then the respective error message from the response should be displayed
 - When the **username** and **password** are provided correctly and **Login** button is clicked, then the page should navigate to Home Route